PranavKrishnan007/amFOSS-tasks/README.md

 hello, I'm Pranav, I have some experience in coding but not too much 😓 ...
 I've been a "computer and information technology prefect" in my school for 2 years like in class 8th or something when they used to teach us HTML and I was relatively better than my peers at it lol, but yeah I took CS in class 12th so I do have some base in CS.

 I love reading about new tech stuff both hardware and software ...
-Even if I don't necessarily understand everything I generally give it a read regardless 😹
+Even if I don't necessarily understand everything, I generally give it a read regardless 😹

 I'm curious in nature, I generally waste a lot of time just searching about random useless info at times(which I subjectively find interesting).
 Thats why I kinda loved doing the tasks because they introduced me to stuff which I didn't know off or how to do. (+ the intro to the world of linux) ✨